 Publish consistently and build an audience that loves you

 More impressive is they don’t spend cash to promote their content.
-The Betoota’s organic engagement on Facebook would be the envy of any brand, and engagement matters.
+The Betoota’s organic engagement on Facebook would be the envy of any brand (especially after the recent algorithm change), and engagement matters.
 Unless you’re a business whose marketing is solely focused on transactional leads and sales (and if you want to survive long-term it shouldn’t be), having an audience that engages qualitatively with your content is key.
 And like the Betoota Advocate, it’s important to drive them to your owned digital assets – your website, your subscribers list.

 Case in point: